 A look back at every government shutdown in U.S. history

-With the countdown clock ticking, a divided Congress is racing to reach a compromise in order to prevent a government shutdown by midnight Friday.
+A divided Congress is racing to reach a compromise in order to reopen the government, which was shut down at midnight Friday for the first time in nearly five years.

-Republicans control the Senate but they still need 60 votes in order to break a filibuster.

-The White House is preparing for what some officials are dubbing a “Schumer shutdown," Mulvaney said.

 "I call them 'fake shutdowns,'" Marc Goldwein, senior policy director of the Committee for a Responsible Federal Budget – a bipartisan, nonprofit organization that educates the public on fiscal policy issues – told Fox News.
 “Most shutdowns occur over the course of a weekend.
 We’re talking days or weeks – not months.”

-But there has been a handful of lengthy government shutdowns in the history of the U.S. According to data from the Congressional Research Service (CRS), six shutdowns in the past four decades lasted more than 10 days.
+But there has been a handful of lengthy U.S. government shutdowns.
+According to data from the Congressional Research Service (CRS), six shutdowns in the past four decades lasted more than 10 days.

 However, Goldwein says, only three of those shutdowns are significant.